JT-Gorman/JT-Gorman/README.md

-# Hello, I'm -----
+# Hello, I'm JT
 <a href="www.linkedin.com/in/joseph-thomas-gorman"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent MIS graduate looking to further my learning in the world of IT and cybersecurity.
+I am a recent MIS graduate looking to further my knowledge in the world of IT and cybersecurity.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-I want to further my skills in the world of IT and cybersecurity.
-I am currently exploring the different skills required in a system admin role as well as a Security Operations Center (SOC) analyst role.
+I'm a recent college grad and passionate cyber enthusiast who enjoys learning more about the world of technology.
+My goal is to build technical projects that will further my skills in cyber security, software development, and cloud computing.
+I'm especially interested in system administration, networking, and artifical intelligence (AI).
+I'm eager to learn and develop my skills through fun and challenging projects.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]